trongthanh/amlich.app/README.md

 These attributes are optional

+- `details-visible`: (Boolean attribute) If set, the today's details will be visible.
 - `initial-date`: Initial date and month for the calendar.
 A Date() parsable string.
 (Eg: `2024-01-01`, `2025-12-25`)
 - `timezone`: Timezone to calculate the lunar date.
 (Eg: `7`, `+08:00`, `-05:00`)